wletsou/bioinformatics/_pages/week3.md

 If you have trouble, try

 ```
-showfile.gds(closeall=TRUE)
+showfile.gds(closeall = TRUE)
 ```

 #### PC-AiR, PC-Relate, and the revised GRM ####

-We will follow the [same steps](https://wletsou.github.io/bioinformatics/assignments/week2/#pc-air-and-pc-relate) as last week to get a revised GRM for association analysis.
-First use <kbd>GWASTools</kbd> to get GenotypeData object from uour gds file, as required by PC-AiR:
+We will follow the [same steps](https://wletsou.github.io/bioinformatics/assignments/week2/#pc-air-and-pc-relate) as last week to get a revised GRM for association analysis.&nbsp; First use <kbd>GWASTools</kbd> to get GenotypeData object from uour gds file, as required by PC-AiR:

 ```
-geno <- GdsGenotypeReader("path/to/file/GWAS.simulation.gds")
+geno <- GdsGenotypeReader("path/to/file/GWAS.simulation.chr1.gds")
 genoData <- GenotypeData(geno)
 ```

-Now run <kbd>pcair</kbd> to get genotype principal components based on an unrelated, ancestry-representative subset of subjects.
-You will need the output of the KING kinship analysis first.
+Now run <kbd>pcair</kbd> to get genotype principal components based on an unrelated, ancestry-representative subset of subjects.&nbsp; You will need the output of the KING kinship analysis first.

 ```
 mypcair <- pcair(genoData,kinobj = ibd$kinship,divobj = ibd$kinship,snp.include = pruned) # genotype principal components based on a subset of unrelated individuals
 ```

-See how the PC estimates have changed for the first few PCs using
+See how the PC estimates have changed for the first few PCs using:

 ```
-plot(pcair,vx = 1 vy = 2) # plot of PC2 vs PC1
+plot(mypcair,vx = 1, vy = 2) # plot of PC2 vs PC1 using GENESIS package method
 ```

-Now we'll create a GenotypeBlockIterator object, as required by PC-Relate
+Now we'll create a GenotypeBlockIterator object, as required by PC-Relate:

 ```
 genoData.iterator <- GenotypeBlockIterator(genoData,snpInclude = pruned)
 ```

-Recall that PC-relate updates the kinship coefficients by adjusting out shared genetic ancestry and looking only for sharing between close relatives.
-We can get and plot our new estimates using
+Recall that PC-relate updates the kinship coefficients by adjusting out shared genetic ancestry and looking only for sharing between close relatives.&nbsp; We can get and plot our new estimates using:

 ```
-mypcrel <- pcrelate(genoData.iterator,pcs = mypcair$vectors[,1:10],training.set = mypcair$unrels) # kinship based on unrelated individuals
+mypcrel <- pcrelate(genoData.iterator,pcs = mypcair$vectors[,1:2],training.set = mypcair$unrels) # kinship based on unrelated individuals
-plot(mypcrel$kinBtwn$k0,mypcrel$kinBtwn$kin,xlab = "IBS0 proportion",ylab = "Kinship coefficient",main = "PC-relate relatedness estimation") # kinship vs. IBD0
+plot(mypcrel$kinBtwn$k0,mypcrel$kinBtwn$kin,xlab = "IBD0 proportion",ylab = "Kinship coefficient",main = "PC-relate relatedness estimation") # kinship vs. IBD0
 ```

 and update the GRM using

 ```
-myGRM <- pcrelateToMatrix(mypcrel,scaleKin = 2) # genotype relatedness matrix
+myGRM <- pcrelateToMatrix(mypcrel,scaleKin = 2) # genomic relationship matrix, multiplying each phi by 2
 ```

 Print out a ten-by-ten sample of the GRM to see if your results make sense.